msaari/relevanssi-live-ajax-search/readme.txt

 This will make Relevanssi Live Ajax Search use a different method of fetching the results.
 This method is compatible with WPML.
 This method uses the `search-results-query.php` template instead of the default `search-results.php` template in Relevanssi Live Ajax Search, so take note if you want to customize the template to use the right base template for your customization.

 == Changelog ==
+* The search form now also responds to the `input` event, which makes the search respond to context menu paste.

 = 2.1 =
 * Stops errors when editing a page with a Gutenberg search block in it.
 * New parameter `static_offset` helps when the JS counts the result box offset wrong.
 Setting this to `false` may solve these problems.